zthki06/zthki06.github.io/README.md

 ## Technologies Used
 HTML5: The core markup language for structuring the content of the website.\
 CSS3: Used for styling and layout to enhance the visual presentation.\
-JavaScript: Enhance interactivity and dynamic behavior (if applicable).\
+JavaScript: Enhance interactivity and dynamic behavior.\
 CSS frameworks: For responsive and mobile-friendly design.

 ## License